-- Demonstrate a broad knowledge of historical individuals and events and the global complexity of human experiences over time and place. - Distinguish the historical schools of thought that have shaped scholarly understanding of the profession. - Apply persuasive arguments that are reasoned and based on suitable evidence. - Evaluate secondary resources, through historiographical analysis, for credibility, position, and perspective. - Assess a variety of primary sources, digital and archival, in the process of deeply researching the past. - Generate research that makes original contributions to knowledge, through the use of advanced historical methods. - Produce a high-quality research paper that meets professional standards typical for a conference presentation or academic publication.
+- Demonstrate a broad knowledge of historical individuals and events and the global complexity of human experiences over time and place. - Distinguish the historical schools of thought that have shaped scholarly understanding of the profession. - Apply persuasive arguments that are reasoned and based on suitable evidence. - · Evaluate secondary resources, through historiographical analysis, for credibility, position, and perspective. - · Assess a variety of primary sources, digital and archival, in the process of deeply researching the past. - Generate research that makes original contributions to knowledge, through the use of advanced historical methods. - Produce a high-quality research paper that meets professional standards typical for a conference presentation or academic publication.

+Code Title Semester Hours

 Core Requirements 12

-Select one of the following concentrations: 18
+Select one of the foll owing concentrations: 21

 American Military History (p.
-108)
+143)

-American Revolution (p.
-108)
+American Revolut ion (p.
+144)

 Civil War (p.
-109)
+144)

 World War II (p.
-110)
+1 45)

-War Since 1945 (p.
-111)
+War Since 1945 (p o.
+146)

-Final Program Requirements 6
+Final Program Requi rements 3

-Total Semester Hours 36
+Total Semester Hour TS .
+36

+Code Title Semester Hours

+MILH510 Studies in U.S Military History 1 3

-HIST500 Historical Research Methods 1 3
+HIST500 Historical Research Methods 3

 HIST501 Historiography 3

-MILH510 Studies in U.S Military History 3

-MILH511 Great Military Philosophers 3

-Total Semester Hours 12
+MILH511 Great Military Philosophers 3 Total Semester Hours 12

-Students must choose a concentration for this degree program and may select from the Concentrations in American Military History, the American Revolution, the Civil War, World War II, or War Since 1945.
+Students must choose a concentration for this degree program and may select from the Concentration in American Military History, Concentration in the American Revolution, Concentration in the Civil War, Concentration in World War II, or Concentration in War Since 1945.

-Concentration in American Military History (18 semester hours)
+Concentration in American Military History (21 semester hours)